 # 10 – Man Overboard

 Blondie knew they had a special track in “Man Overboard,” based on just the simple placement as the opening track on side two.
 “Man Overboard,” makes this list because it was a preview of the Blondie sound that defined late 70’s new wave pop.
 Gone from “Man Overboard,” is the fifties influences.
-For the first time on the record we were introduced to a sound that blended guitar driven rock infused with decorative keyboard flourishes that supported a singer that sounded a little angrier that she did on the first side of the record.
+For the first time on the record, we were introduced to a sound that blended guitar-driven rock infused with decorative keyboard flourishes that supported a singer that sounded a little angrier than she did on the first side of the record.
 This would become the Blondie that hits its extremely big with their Parallel Lines LP only a couple of years later.

 # 9 – Call Me

-Blondie’s huge hit “Call Me,” in 1979 was one of those Blondie recordings inspired by musical trends of the late 1970’s.
+Blondie’s huge hit “Call Me,” in 1979 was one of those Blondie recordings inspired by musical trends of the late 1970s.
 The song was co-written and produced by Giorgio Moroder.
 The Italian composer was known at the time for his heavy synthesized soundtrack work for motion pictures.
 “Call Me,” was the band’s biggest single of their career.
-The song spent six week at No.1 on the Billboard Top 100 U.S. Music Charts.
+The song spent six weeks at No.1 on the Billboard Top 100 U.S. Music Charts.
 It also was listed as the No.1 song of the year in 1980 by Billboard magazine.
-You really cant get more successful than that.
+You really can’t get more successful than that.